Coffee stamp

 A coffee stamp is a postage stamp with designs related to coffee.
 The oldest is believed to have been issued in Ethiopia in 1894.
 It is estimated that more than 300 types have been issued so far.
 Many deal with the coffee tree as a plant.
 From harvesting, processing, and transportation operations to coffee cups and cafes, the objects and designs are diverse.
-Coffee stamps have become the subject of stamp collecting, where stamps are collected on a specific theme.
+Coffee stamps have become a subject of topical stamp collecting, where stamps are collected on a specific theme.

 History

 The first appearance of coffee as a stamp design was on a stamp issued in Ethiopia around 1894.
 This is often regarded as the beginning of coffee stamps.
 Monochrome print with a portrait of Emperor Menelik II surrounded by branches of coffee trees.
 All early coffee stamps, including this one, were only depicted with coffee tree branches around the portrait or coat of arms.

 Later, as stamps became an object of collecting, they became a medium for disseminating one's culture to the rest of the world.
 A series of coffee stamps were issued by coffee-producing countries to promote their coffee.
 In countries where coffee is a typical product, there are also examples of designs that symbolize the country's industry.
 Coffee is also featured as a familiar material on ordinary postage stamps, as it is an everyday commonplace in the producing countries.
 Finding a coffee-producing country, especially in Latin America, that does not issue coffee stamps is even more challenging.

 Around 1980, a series of stamps on the country's food culture theme were issued in many countries worldwide.
 More coffee stamps are being issued in coffee-consuming countries.
 Also, as the issue of scented stamps increased in the 21st century, coffee stamps with a coffee flavor were also issued.
 Scented coffee stamps were issued in Brazil in 2001, New Caledonia in 2002 and Portugal in 2009.

 Coffee stamps have been issued by dozens of countries as of 2011, and it is estimated that there are more than 300 types of stamps, including those with the same design but different denominations.